Hydroxychloroquine

 SHOW CONTENT

 It is known that David R. Boulware is sponsored by Gilead Sciences which is a pharmaceutical company that produces Remdesivir, a competitor to HCQ.
-In another article Boulware promotes Remdesivir despite it being very expensive * Gilead is not mentioned anywhere in the "Funding and Disclosures" section of the paper while David Baszucki is mentioned as financial sponsor.
+In another article Boulware promotes Remdesivir despite it being very expensive*.
+Gilead is not mentioned anywhere in the "Funding and Disclosures" section of the paper while David Baszucki is mentioned as financial sponsor.
 David Baszucki is also sponsor of other studies with negative outcome for HCQ.
 A quick search on Google for "David R. Boulware" gives several media appearances.
-Later more about the role of "high profile" scientists and the mainstream media with their typical extreme negative bias of HCQ.
-On the same day a reaction to this paper was published...

 HIDE CONTENT

-Meanwhile new studies keep confirming what we already knew.
+Meanwhile more studies kept confirming what we already knew about HCQ.

 Meta-analysis Fiolet et al (August 2020)